pawelleszczynski111/Data_science_projects/README.md

 # Data Science Projects

 Welcome to the **Data Science Projects** repository!
-This collection features a variety of data science projects that demonstrate different machine learning and data visualization techniques.
+This collection features a variety of data science projects demonstrating different machine learning and data visualization techniques.
 Each project is implemented in a Jupyter Notebook and covers tasks such as classification, model interpretation, and feature importance analysis.

 ## Projects